pyxem/pyxem/doc/generate_test_data.rst

 A diffraction ring can be added to a TestData object.
 In addition to centre point radius (and intensity, as show later), the line width of the ring can be set.
 The radius is defined as the distance from the centre to the centre point of the pixel at outer edge of the ring (i.e radius + half of the scale).
-The linewidth of the ring in pixels, before it is blurred and rescaled in order to create a more smooth ring.
+The line width of the ring in pixels, before it is blurred and rescaled in order to create a more smooth ring.

 .. code-block:: python